cssandstuff/hugo-theme-winning/README.md

 # Winning
 #### A one page CV template for [Hugo](http://gohugo.io/).
 Generates a nicely formatted CV from a markdown file.
+[View Demo](https://themes.gohugo.io/theme/hugo-theme-winning/)

 ![Winning Theme Screenshot](https://github.com/cssandstuff/hugo-theme-winning/blob/master/images/screenshot.png)

 This is a Simple one page CV template.